nikumar1206/loco/notes.md

   - should be done on a per domain basis.
   - wish we had a database!

-- the user provided idle timeouts need to be translated into a BackendTrafficPolicy.

 - introduce a project-id.
 Project id will be used to map loco.toml's together.
 - on update, we should update the service as well; my ports were different, but it didnt get applied.
 - debug flag on CLI actually scuffs the terminal output from bubbletea.
 We actually need to write to a log file.